KebabOverIp/RepairThings/README.md

 # RepairThings
 My own taking note in preparation to the OSCP exam.
+Take what you need, it's there for that.

 STRUCTURE :

 Checklists -> Methodology step by step for attacking or elevating privileges. refering to exploit or cheatsheat object